david-belman/ECE-143-Wildfire-Project/README.md

     unknown.
 If the fuel_type is null it is set to "Other Fuel" and if other_fuel_type is null it is set to "Known fuel".

-    There are few columns that rarely have nan values, it might be reasonable to exclude those rows as they might not have much of an impact.
+    There are few columns that rarely have non-nan values, it might be reasonable to exclude those rows as they might not have much of an impact.

     Two remaining tasks that might need consulting with the team would be: